FAQ

 From where & how does Pāhiki source its wood?

-We use 100% responsibly salvaged wood from local arborists in Hawaiʻi.
-After they’re paid by homeowners, the state, private entities, etc. to remove a tree, arborists either dump or chip the logs to rot.
-They can instead drop them at saw mills like Waimanalo Wood to be transformed into viable lumber.
-This is an invaluable service as it replaces the need to import, as well as repurposes a material otherwise deemed useless.
+We use 100% responsibly salvaged trees from local arborists in Hawaiʻi.
+They are commissioned by homeowners, the state, private entities, etc. to remove trees that are typically then chpped or dumped.
+They can instead drop them at local saw mills to be transformed into viable lumber.
+This is an invaluable service as it replaces the need to import, as well as repurposes an otheriwse wasted resource.

 Where does Pāhiki ship to?